 Difference between Debit and Credit

-The difference between debit and credit as follows:
+The difference between debit and credit is as follows:

 |1||The receiver of the account is called Debit||The giver of the account is called Credit|

 |2||Debit means what comes in||Credit means what goes out|

 |3||All expenses and losses are Debit||All income and gains are Credit|

 |4||Debit denotes the left side of the account.||Credit denotes the right side of the account.|

 |5||A brief form of Debit is Dr.||A brief form of Credit is Cr.|